galaxyNiladri/rocheDiabetes/README.md

 **Final Files to deploy in Cloud**
 1. python-app.yml
 2. python-publish.yml
 These two can be deployed in anycloud.
-Due to no license for Azure/any cloud, it can be deployed.
-But both are build successfully can be used as final version for any cloud deployment.
+Due to no license for Azure/any cloud, it can't be deployed.
+But both are built successfully and  can be used as final version for any cloud deployment.